GIScience/ohsome-api/README.md

 # OHSOME API

-This REST API aims to leverage the tools of the [oshdb API](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/oshdb) through allowing to access some of its functionalities via HTTP requests.
+This REST-API aims to leverage the tools of the [OSHDB-API](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/oshdb) through allowing to access some of its functionalities via HTTP requests.
-Click [here](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/Web+Rest+API) to read information about the whole planning process behind this REST API and [here](http://129.206.7.121:8044/rest-api/target/site/apidocs/index.html) to access the javadoc, which gets updated daily.
+Click [here](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/Web+Rest+API) to read information about the whole planning process behind this REST-API.

 ## Getting Started